 The Duchess Deal: Girl Meets Duke

-The central plot of Bridgerton focuses on a duke who’s fine with love and lust, but not marriage and having an heir.
-The Duchess Deal: Girl Meets Duke follows the exact opposite plot.
-A duke needs to marry for the purposes of having an heir, but he’s totally disinterested in any sort of real relationship and feelings.
-Unfortunately for him, his chosen bride, a strong-willed vicar’s daughter, has other plans.
-It’s packed with fun tropes and more than a touch of genuine wit and humor, as is the whole series.
+The central plot of the first season of Bridgerton focused on a duke who was fine with lust, but not marriage and children.
+In this novel by Tessa Dare, the plot is the exact opposite.
+A duke must marry to have an heir, but he’s totally disinterested in any sort of real relationship.
+Unfortunately for him, his chosen bride is a strong-willed vicar’s daughter who has other plans.
+Packed with fun tropes and more than a touch of wit, you won’t be able to put this one down.